HDMA-SDSU/HDMA-SocialMediaAPI/underConstruction/API-Twitter/README.md

 ##### Python version 2.x or 3.x

 Python is a popular computer programming language created by Guido van Rossum.
-It's currently ranked # 4 by the IEEE Spectrum’s 2014 Ranking (http://goo.gl/CSfla6).
+It's currently ranked # 4 by [the IEEE Spectrum’s 2014 Ranking](http://goo.gl/CSfla6).

 To learn more about Python, check out the official website at (https://www.python.org/doc/ Python can be downloaded at https://www.python.org/download